Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**22 JULY**
+Finish the illustrations for lucky dip.
+Responsive landing page.

 **21 JULY**
 Hack the plus and minus button in Webflow form.
 Try out new logos.
+Translate the lucky dip packages.

 **20 JULY**
 Individual session with Agnese in the morning.
 Getting feedback on prototype at night.
 Lucky dip product page established.
 Dealing with flexbox layout and gird layout.